Thomas Givens: President of the Senate

+As president, Givens upheld the independence of parliament from the executive, ensuring the administration of parliamentary departments remained separate from the Commonwealth Public Service.
+He was protective of parliamentary privilege, opposing attempts to censor Hansard during World War I. A number of his rulings established longstanding practices in the Senate, particularly around its treatment of taxation bills in accordance with section 53 of the constitution.
+Givens announced his retirement from the presidency in 1926, a year before parliament relocated to the new capital Canberra.
+He remained in the Senate as a government backbencher until his death in office on 19 June 1928.

 Personal life

 Givens married Katie Allen in 1901, with whom he had three sons and three daughters.
 He died of cardiac disease at his home in Canterbury, Victoria, on 19 June 1928, aged 64.
 He was granted a state funeral and buried at Box Hill Cemetery.
 The Queensland Parliament appointed Labor member John MacDonald as his replacement.